chef-boneyard/chef-web-docs-2016/includes_openstack/includes_openstack_architecture.rst

 .. image:: ../../images/openstack-arch-grizzly-conceptual-v2.jpg

+There are a number of configuration options available, including block storage, hypervisors, databases, message queuing, networking, object storage, source builds, and so on.
 The current supported deployment scenarios include the following:

 .. list-table::
    :widths: 150 450